-architecture, books, Christian Brinton author, culture, design, education, Francis Bruguiere, George Eastman House, George Sterling, H. S. Crocker publisher, Harper's Magazine, history, Impressions of the Art at the Panama-Pacific Exposition book title, london, Marina District in San Francisco, Open Book book title, Panama-California Exposition in San Diego California, photography, San Francisco book title, SanDiego Local, Stieglitz and Frank Smith, The Evanescent City book title, The Museum of New Mexico, The Open Book, United Kingdom, writing, Youtube video
+architecture, books, Christian Brinton author, culture, Danse Macabre by Dudley Murphy, design, education, film, Francis Bruguiere, George Eastman House, George Sterling, H. S. Crocker publisher, Harper's Magazine, history, Impressions of the Art at the Panama-Pacific Exposition book title, london, Marina District in San Francisco, Open Book book title, Panama-California Exposition in San Diego California, photography, San Francisco book title, SanDiego Local, Stieglitz and Frank Smith, The Evanescent City book title, The Museum of New Mexico, The Open Book, United Kingdom, writing, Youtube video

 From concrete architectural photography to the photographic art of the idea, the photographer Francis Joseph Bruguiere (1875-1945) was born in San Francisco, California into a well to do family, trained as an artist and gradually became interested in photography as a new medium.